yiamcb/TAFN/README.md

 # TAFN
 Temporal Attention Fusion Network with custom loss function for EEG-fNIRS classification

-This study propose a novel temporal attention fusion network (TAFN) with a custom loss function.
-The TAFN model incorporates attention mechanisms to its long short-term memory and temporal convolutional layers to accurately capture spatial and temporal dependencies in the EEG–fNIRS data.
-The custom loss function combines class weights and asymmetric loss terms to ensure the precise classification of cognitive and motor intentions, along with addressing class imbalance issues.
+This study proposes a novel temporal attention fusion network (TAFN) with a custom loss function.
+The TAFN model incorporates attention mechanisms into its long short-term memory and temporal convolutional layers to accurately capture spatial and temporal dependencies in the EEG–fNIRS data.
+The custom loss function combines class weights and asymmetric loss terms to ensure precise classification of cognitive and motor intentions while addressing class imbalance issues.

 # TAFN dataset processing utilities
-This repository contains modular code components for processing and analyzing EEG and fNIRS data from the TAFN model.
+This repository contains modular code components for processing and analyzing EEG and fNIRS data using the TAFN model.

 ## Files